 Ab prep is a crucial exercise done in

 Pilates.
 It encourages pelvic control, deep abdominal activation, and thoracic and cervical flexion.
-How to do it: Lie on your back and bend your knees.
+Track your health on the go !
+Download Healthshots App How to do it: Lie on your back and bend your knees.
 Keep your arms by your side.
 Breathe in and lengthen your neck.
 Lift your head, neck, shoulders, arms, and focus toward your knees as you breathe out.
 Hold the position while taking a breath and return slowly to the beginning posture as you exhale.
 Stay neutral, make sure when you crunch up and you don’t press your back into the ground, no rocking of the pelvis and don’t push your head either.
 2. Dead bugs

 The dead bug exercise is a good exercise for developing stability and core strength.